SopraSteriaGroup/initiatives_frontend_mobile/README.md

 No need of reinventing the wheel.
 This is a starter project to get the basic plumping of React Native with NativeBase, React Navigation and CodePush.

+If you want to develop for Android Platform then you must have Android development environment installed on your computer.

+If you want to develop for iOS Platform then you must have iOS development environment installed on your computer.

+If you want to develop for iOS and Android Platforms then you must have iOS development environment installed on your computer and Android development environment installed on your computer.

+WARNING : If you develop for only one platform, please send a pull request to ask for merge.

 # Content

 -	[Screens](#screens)